 Like anything new, a sustainable energy system and the transformation process to get to it can present new opportunities.
 At Gevo, we look at the situation from a whole new angle.
 Carbon is the resource we need to produce energy.
 Since there's plenty of carbon dioxide in the atmosphere now, free for the taking, why not use that to make our fuel?
-We make isobutanol from No. 2 yellow dent corn.
+We make ethanol and isobutanol from No. 2 yellow dent corn.
 The corn we use draws carbon from the atmosphere and uses photosynthesis to fix it into energy-rich molecules that end up in the grain itself, and are also excreted through its roots.
-Isobutanol is a four-carbon alcohol that is the primary building block of our renewable fuels.
+Isobutanol and ethanol are alcohols that serve as the primary building blocks of our renewable fuels.
 To build our combustible fuel molecules, we use the carbon in the carbohydrates from that corn.
 It's an industrial crop used historically to feed livestock and is not used to feed people directly.
 Corn grows by collecting carbon dioxide and solar energy from the atmosphere through photosynthesis, and utilizes that carbon to build carbohydrates, proteins, and fiber.